-ALL apprenticeships must be approved by the HLP Administrative Director.
-It is the student's responsibility to inform the HLP Administrative Director of apprenticeship plans.
-No later than one week after securing an apprenticeship, students must complete and submit the HLP Apprenticeship Placement & Certification form to the HLP Faculty Director for review and approval of the proposed apprenticeship.
+ALL apprenticeships must be approved by the HLP

+Faculty Director.
+It is the student's responsibility to inform the HLP Faculty Director or HLP staff of any difficulties in securing an apprenticeship placement.
+No later than one week after securing an apprenticeship, students must complete and submit the HLP Apprenticeship Placement Form for review and approval of the proposed apprenticeship.